Ireland

 Helleborus orientalis

 Hellebores are evergreen perennials that form slowly spreading clumps of leathery, dark green leaves.
-Stems typically bear four to five flowers.
-They bloom very early, in late winter and early spring.
-They are suitable for vases only after prominent seed pods form in the center of the flower and the flower matures.
-Before that, they tend to wilt and the stems cannot hold the flower upright.
+The stems usually bear four to five flowers.
+They bloom very early, as early as late winter and early spring.
+They are usable for vases only after conspicuous seed pods form in the center of the flower and the flower matures.
+Earlier, they tend to wilt and the stems cannot hold the flower in an upright position.
 All parts of the plant are poisonous.
-The semi-double flowers of Hellebore Double Ellen Picotee are colored white and light pink with a purple-burgundy border.
+The semi-double flowers of the hellebore Double Ellen Picotee color into white and light pink with purple-burgundy edging.

 Sold Out